newcometlab/nest-web3-task/README.md

-# NestJS Wallet Balances API
+# NestJS Wallet Balances API Using Multicall Contracts

 Provides an API to retrieve the balances of specified ERC20 tokens for a given wallet address across different blockchain networks.